svsticky/sturdy-memory/README.md

 # Stocky

-**Stocky** is an inventory management API built with Python, FastAPI, and PostgreSQL.
+**Stocky** is an inventory management app+API+database built with Python, FastAPI, and PostgreSQL.
 This project is designed to be run entirely inside a Docker-based development container, so all you need is [Docker](https://www.docker.com/) and [Visual Studio Code](https://code.visualstudio.com/) with the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

 ## Table of Contents